 If you're planning a trip to Belgrade or a road trip through the Balkans, an eSIM for Serbia connects you as soon as you land, with no airport queues or surprise charges.
-Serbia is not part of the European Union, so your Spanish "roaming like home" rate does not apply here: without your own data plan, every MB can cost you an arm and a leg.
-In this guide, we'll tell you about real coverage, how many GB you need, and how it compares to local SIMs.
+Serbia is not part of the European Union, so your Spanish "roaming like at home" plan does not apply here: without your own data plan, every MB can cost you an arm and a leg.
+In this guide, we'll tell you about real coverage, how many GB you need, what myths circulate on the subject, and how it compares to local SIMs.

-The big advantage over roaming is that you know what you're paying for in advance.
-Serbia is outside the European roaming agreement, and that's where classic roaming gets expensive.
-With an eSIM, you contract for the GB you want at a fixed price, and your WhatsApp, Google Maps, and boarding passes work from minute one.
-If you're coming from a country where you've already used one, you'll see that the process is identical; if it's your first time, our guide on how to activate an eSIM explains it in detail.
+The big advantage over roaming is that you know what you're paying beforehand.
+Serbia is outside the European roaming agreement, and that's where classic roaming costs skyrocket: to understand why, it's worth reading what data roaming exactly is and how it changes when you leave the EU.
+With an eSIM, you contract the GB you want at a fixed price, and your WhatsApp, Google Maps, and boarding pass work from minute one, without relying on the Nikola Tesla airport Wi-Fi while you look for the bus 72 stop that takes you to the city center.

 Coverage and local operators

-Serbia has three main operators: Telenor (now Yettel), A1 Serbia and mts (Telekom Srbija).
-All three offer 4G throughout almost the entire country and 5G in Belgrade, Novi Sad, and Niš.
+Serbia has three main operators: Telenor (now Yettel), A1 Serbia, and mts (Telekom Srbija).
+All three offer 4G in almost the entire country and 5G in Belgrade, Novi Sad, and Niš.
 A good travel eSIM relies on several of these networks, so your mobile automatically chooses the strongest signal wherever you are, without you having to do anything.

 Urban coverage is excellent.
 On mountain routes to Zlatibor or Kopaonik, or in small towns, the signal drops to 4G or 3G, which is normal in rural areas of any country.
-For 95% of a tourist trip —city, restaurants, museums, transfers— you'll be well covered.
-A useful fact: fiber and Wi-Fi in hotels and cafes in Belgrade is fast and very common, so you can save mobile data for the street.
+For the vast majority of a tourist trip—city, restaurants, museums, transfers—you'll have plenty of data.
+A useful fact: Wi-Fi in hotels and cafes (traditional kafane) in Belgrade is usually fast and very common, so you can save mobile data for the street and leave heavy streaming for when you have Wi-Fi.

-Tip: activate your eSIM and make sure "Data roaming" is turned on for the data line before taking off.
-This way, when you land at Nikola Tesla Airport (Belgrade), you'll connect without touching your phone.
+Tip: activate your eSIM and make sure "Data Roaming" is turned on for the data line before you take off.
+That way, when you land at Nikola Tesla Airport (Belgrade), you'll be connected without touching your phone, with your luggage on the conveyor belt and your taxi already located.

 How many GB do you need for your trip?

 It depends on how much you use maps, social media, and streaming.
-For normal tourist use —Maps, messaging, some Instagram, and looking up places— most travelers use between 1 and 3 GB per week.
-If you work remotely, make video calls, or upload a lot of stories, go up to 5 GB or more.
+For normal tourist use—Maps, messaging, some Instagram, and looking up places—most travelers use between 1 and 3 GB per week.
+If you work remotely, make video calls, or upload a lot of stories, go for 5 GB or more.
 Here's a realistic guide:

 | Traveler profile | Days | Recommended GB |